Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Kendall's tau and Spearman's rho for normal location-scale mixture copulas

-(ii) Kendall's tau and Spearman's rho of $X_1$ and $X_2$ are both zero when $\rho=0$, and they are odd functions of $\rho$.
+\emph{(i)} Kendall's tau and Spearman's rho of $X_1$ and $X_2$ are odd functions of $\rho$.

-(iii) Kendall's tau and Spearman's rho of $X_1$ and $X_2$ are both strictly decreasing (or strictly increasing) in $b$ when $\rho>0$ (or when $\rho<0$). \end{proposition}
+\emph{(ii)} Kendall's tau and Spearman's rho of $X_1$ and $X_2$ are strictly decreasing (or strictly increasing) in $b$ when $\rho>0$ (or when $\rho<0$). \end{proposition}

-As stated in Proposition~\ref{prop:single-skew-MN}~(iii), in the single-skew case, $\tau=\rho_S=0$ whenever $\rho=0$, and both $\tau$ and $\rho_S$ are odd functions of $\rho$.
-This property aligns with the behavior of $\tau$ and $\rho_S$ for elliptical copulas.
-However, as clearly illustrated in Figure~\ref{fig:GHt_tau_S_single_skew} for the GH skew-$t$ copula under single-skewness, the presence of the skewness causes the values of $\tau$ and $\rho_S$ to deviate from $-1$ or $1$ as $\rho$ approaches boundary values $-1$ or $1$.
-In particular, as shown in Proposition~\ref{prop:single-skew-MN}~(iii), both rank correlations are strictly decreasing (increasing) in the level of the single skewness when $\rho$ is positive (negative).
+As shown in Proposition~\ref{prop:single-skew-MN}~(i), in the single-skew case both $\tau$ and $\rho_S$ are odd functions of $\rho$, a property that matches the behavior of $\tau$ and $\rho_S$ for elliptical copulas.
+However, as illustrated in Fig.~\ref{fig:GHt_tau_S_single_skew} for the GH skew-$t$ copula, the introduction of single skewness prevents $\tau$ and $\rho_S$ from reaching the boundary values $\pm 1$ as $\rho$ tends to $\pm1$.
+This is precisely in line with properties (v) and (vi) of Proposition~\ref{prop:MN-tau-S-properties}.
+Finally, Proposition~\ref{prop:single-skew-MN}~(ii) shows that both rank correlations strictly decrease (increase) with the level of the single skewness when $\rho$ is positive (negative), a pattern clearly visible in Fig.~\ref{fig:GHt_tau_S_single_skew}.